If you have met me, conversed with me, or have been to any of the 4 workshops, you have heard this very concept, almost verbatim.

 I will keep doing what I am doing, regardless of what anyone else does, or does not do.

-One of the most important parcels of information for me to give, is that we, as Public Insurance Adjusters or attorneys, have the ability to control another human being.
+One of the most important bits of information for me to give is that insurance agencies like bear river mutual insurance have the ability to advocate for other human beings.
 That has to be the most powerful tool in your arsenal.
 Knowing that you are doing it correctly, and not being concerned with what the carrier is doing.

 The rule book does not change when we are hired.